Comprehensive Examination/Capstone Course

 - The student has finished the degree, but missed the external campus deadline.

 Any student who does not meet the criterion stated above will be approved on an individual basis.
-The vice president of academic affairs and the registrar must approve all graduate students for graduation.
+The executive vice president/provost and the registrar must approve all graduate students for graduation.

 Academic transcripts will be available to the student in perpetuity after the student has departed the institution.
 Such records shall be accessible either through Wayland Baptist University, a successor institution, or through the respective state records center and archives or a comparable retrieval facility.